-A damaged rollover protective structure (ROPS) should be replaced, not reused.
+A damaged roll-over protective structure (ROPS) should be replaced, not reused.

-The protection offered by ROPS could be impaired if ROPS is subjected to structural damage, is involved in an overturn incident, or is in any way altered by welding, bending, drilling, or cutting.
+The protection offered by ROPS will be impaired if ROPS is subjected to structural damage, is involved in an overturn incident, or is in any way altered by welding, bending, drilling, or cutting.